Broil King Vs Weber: Which Grill is Worth Your Money?

 weber spirit e310

 The Weber Spirit E-330 might be an entry-level propane grill, but it still has that iconic Weber commitment to quality.
-Most entry-level grills don’t come with a ten-year warranty on all parts or porcelain-coated cooking grids and flavorizer bars to increase flavor and prevent flare-ups.
+Most entry-level grills don’t have a ten-year warranty on all parts or porcelain-coated cooking grids and flavorizer bars to increase flavor and prevent flare-ups.

-The Spirit also comes with a 7,500 BTU sear station with an independent electronic ignition for searing steaks and a folding side table for extra storage.
+The Spirit also comes with a 7,500-BTU sear station, an independent electronic ignition for searing steaks, and a folding side table for extra storage.

 Broil King 28-Inch Vertical Propane Gas Smoker